devendranaga/linux-systems-programming-with-c/directory_manipulation.md

-# Directory manipulation
+## Directory manipulation

+Directories are mapped as well into inodes.
+Linux supports the nesting of directories.

-## Reading / Writing Directories programmatically under linux:
+### Reading / Writing Directories programmatically under linux:

 Under the linux, directory is read by using the `ls` command.
 The `ls` command performs the listing of files and directories.
 The `mkdir` command performs the creation of directories.
 The `touch` command creates a file.
 The `ls`, `mkdir` and `touch` run in a shell (such as `bash` or `ash` or `sh`).